-If you perform boxing as a sport, you most probably envision yourself leaving the boxing bag at a certain point and taking everything you’ve learned in the ring.
+If you perform boxing or MMA as a sport, you most probably envision yourself leaving the MMA punching bags and the heavy bags at a certain point and taking everything you’ve learned in the ring.
 Add some custom boxing shorts just like champions wear, the audience roaring with excitement, and the adrenaline before a big match to complete the scenario.

 Many boxers, if not all of them, dream of getting there yet building what it takes to reach that level involves lots of hard work and physical and mental training.
 To help you get one step closer to that, we have described below some of the exercises and training tips heavyweight boxing champions go for.
 Have a word with your personal trainer and see which ones you should try.